Open Poker Rooms in Deadwood, South Dakota

 Are South Dakota poker rooms open?

 Yes.
 There are three open poker rooms in Deadwood, South Dakota.
+The Grand River Casino & Resort in Mobridge deals poker on Wednesdays.

 Are Deadwood poker rooms open?